 - Samsung Electronics in several inter partes review proceedings challenging the validity of claims directed to multi-modulation modems.
 The IPRs resulted in all claims in trial being cancelled.
 Samsung Electronics Co.
 LTD. v.
 Rembrandt (PTAB 2015)

 - Belkin in the successful defense of this case involving KVM switch technology.
 Drafted Belkin's claim construction brief and argued Belkin's claim construction positions at the Markman hearing.
 Belkin won on all significant terms.
-Mr. Miller also drafted and prosecuted an inter partes reexamination that led to cancellation of the asserted claims in one of the patents-in-suit.
-Aten International, et al. v.
-Belkin International, Inc. et al., (C.D.
+Jeffrey also drafted and prosecuted an inter partes reexamination that led to cancellation of the asserted claims in one of the patents-in-suit.
+Aten International, et. al. v.
+Belkin International Inc. et. al., (C.D.
 Cal.
 2011).

 - Universal Instruments as trial counsel in this patent lawsuit, in which Aguayo and Tran accused Universal of infringing a patent relating to robotic assembly machines for manufacturing printed circuit boards.
 Following a three-week jury trial in Houston, all 17 claims at issue were found invalid and not infringed.
 Aguayo and Tran v.
 Universal Instruments.

-- Quickturn Design Systems in this case in which Mr. Miller was responsible for the discovery of evidence proving that the inventor of the patent-in-suit fabricated numerous documents, including his engineering notebooks in this case involving electronic design automation tools.
+- Quickturn Design Systems in this case in which Jeffrey was responsible for the discovery of evidence proving that the inventor of the patent-in-suit fabricated numerous documents, including his engineering notebooks in this case involving electronic design automation tools.
 The work resulted in the case being dismissed and an award of all of Quickturn's attorneys' fees.
-Mr. Miller then successfully enforced Quickturn's judgment against Aptix.
+Jeffrey then successfully enforced Quickturn's judgment against Aptix.
 While enforcing the judgment, he was able to void the inventor's security interest in all of Aptix's assets, thereby enabling Quickturn to collect on its judgment.
 The order voiding the security interest was also affirmed by the Federal Circuit.
 Aptix Corp. and Meta Systems v.
-Quickturn Design Systems, Inc.
+Quickturn Design Systems Inc.